 Anti-Money laundering legislation and Countering the Financing of Terrorism (AML/CFT)

-The types of businesses that are required to comply with the measure to prevent money laundering and terrorist financing, whether or not they accept cash of 15,000 Euros or more, are specified in Proceeds of Crime (Business in the Regulated Sector) Order 2015 [SD 2015/0073], which amends Schedule 4 of the Proceeds of Crime Act 2008.
+The types of businesses that are required to comply with the measure to prevent money laundering and terrorist financing, whether or not they accept cash of 15,000 Euros or more, are specified in the Proceeds of Crime Act (Business in the Regulated Sector) Order 2019 [SD 2019/0204] which was also updated and became operational as of 1st June 2019, and which amends Schedule 4 of the Proceeds of Crime Act 2008.

-The requirements of these Codes provide protection to the Isle of Man to prevent it from being utilised for money laundering purposes in relation to either terrorism or crime.
-The legislation also keeps the Island's regulatory mechanism in line with the best international models/practice and in compliance with the Financial Action Tasks Forces (FATF) recommendations.
+The requirements of these Codes help prevent the Isle of Man from being utilised for money laundering purposes in relation to either terrorism or crime.
+The legislation also keeps the Island's regulatory mechanism in line with the best international models/practice and in compliance with the FATF Recommendations.

 The Designated Businesses (Registration & Oversight) Act 2015

-The Act does not make persons affected by its provisions licence holders of the Authority.
-The Authority’s role in licensing and supervising Financial Institutions is distinct and entirely separate from its role under this Act.
+The Act does not make persons affected by its provisions licence holders of the IOMFSA.
+The IOMFSA's role in licensing and supervising Financial Institutions is distinct and entirely separate from its role under this Act.

 Designated businesses are registered and overseen by the IOMFSA for AML/CFT compliance only –they retain their current status with the various bodies (if any) responsible for their wider business, competence or other matters, such as the Isle of Man Law Society, the ICAEW, ACCA, CIMA, the Office of Fair Trading etc.